 - A yellow lock indicates that input data have changed and recalculation operations are pending.
-You can trigger updates individually by clicking on a yellow lock and selecting Recalculate from the shortcut menu; or you can update all pending operations by clicking the yellow Recalculate button on the Standard toolbar. - You can also click on a lock icon and open the dialog to make changes to the analysis settings, including changing the Recalculate mode.
+You can trigger updates individually by clicking on a yellow lock and selecting Recalculate from the shortcut menu; or you can update all pending - You can also click on a lock icon and open the dialog to make changes to the analysis settings, including changing the Recalculate mode.